walls-of-doom/walls-of-doom/README.md

 $ sudo make install
 ```

-> You can use `cmake -Dm32=1 ..` to get a 32-bit build on a 64-bit system.
+> You can pass `-DENV32=1` to CMake to get a 32-bit build on a 64-bit system.
+> You can pass `-DSANITIZE=1` to CMake to get the LLVM undefined behavior sanitizer.

 > Note that in order to build this 32-bit version, you will need the 32-bit
 > versions of all project dependencies.